For the library to work and register blocks dynamically, a specific folder structure and naming must be followed.

 custom folder, and every component is located in the

 components folder.
 Blocks can be created from multiple block editor components or your project components.

 This folder contains all the components that are shared across blocks and project template files.
 Components are not registered as blocks because they are small chunks of code you can reuse everywhere.
 For instance, you can create a menu component to be used in the footer but also reused in a separate menu block.
 Please refer to the component structure chapter for more details.

 This folder contains all the custom blocks defined and used in your project.
 Please refer to the block structure chapter for more details.

 This folder contains all the variations blocks defined and used in your project.
 Please refer to the variations chapter for more details.

-This file contains global settings for the project.
+This file contains global settings for your project.
 It must contain

 background keys.
 Everything else is optional.
 Here you can store data you intend to share across toolbars, components, and blocks.
 Please refer to the block manifest chapter for more details.